BigWhyPro/BigWhyPro.github.io/_posts/2024-06-01-own-your-practice.md

 ---
 layout: post
-title:  "Avoid Self-Deception; OWN Your Practice"
+title:  "BigWhy.AI ...
+Avoid Self-Deception; OWN Your OWN Data, Models, Indices and EVERYTHING Driving Your Practice"
 date:   2024-06-01 4:30:00
 categories: template
 ---

-Of course, you should use automation ... and you should steal good ideas that work ... but you must OWN your practice.
+Of course, you should use automation ...
+BigWHY is fundamentally an AI tool ... and, AI has not changed anything, you ***must ruthlessly steal good ideas that work*** ... but you **must OWN your practice.**

 Improving YOUR discipline is about the meta-programming skill of how you go about internalizing through repitition and improving everything in the execution of everything in the discipline of your practice, including anything you do every day to tinker with, critique, self-coach and refactor the automation you OWN and use to support your time management discipline.

 # Not just practicing with intention, but you must OWN the DAILY improvement of your discipline